SpencerEAbbott/uxe-final-project/README.md

 How to view my project
 -----------------------

 To view the site, clone this repo to your desktop.
-I encourage you to do two things evaluating:
+I encourage you to do two things while evaluating
 1. A/B my site compared to the jpeg example[ was instructed to replicate](https://raw.githubusercontent.com/SpencerEAbbott/uxe-final-project/master/Example-Site-To-Replicate.jpg "Here is the image we were told to replicate").
 2. Review my code on github.